sio-funmatsu/fmjev/README.md

 A local Jev-style HTTP API powered by Apple's `fm respond`.
 The Python environment is managed with `uv` and uses Python 3.14.
 There are no third-party Python dependencies.
 A working `fm` installation is required.

+## Experimental project: fundamentally different from Jev

+**FmJev is an experiment that imitates part of Jev's API shape.
+It is fundamentally different from Jev and does not reproduce its model architecture, training, or inference mechanism.**

+FmJev asks a text-generating model to produce probability values as structured text, then parses, validates, normalizes, and repackages them in Python.
+It also starts a separate `fm` process for each question and runs questions sequentially.
+These extra generation and conversion steps introduce redundant work and overhead; imitating the response format does not reproduce Jev's native decision-making approach or efficiency.

+The probabilities are uncalibrated model-generated estimates, and confidence is computed using a custom formula.
+A Jev-shaped response does not imply equivalent accuracy, reliability, or speed.
+This project is for experimentation, not an equivalent implementation or a production-ready replacement for Jev.

 ## Getting started

 ```sh